 While documentation may be more complete with a filed copy of the vaccination card, you may wish to write, “Patient stated that she was fully vaccinated and now beyond the 14-day waiting period”, with an explanation of when she will add a copy of her vaccination card, or the reason why you will choose to do otherwise.

-13. If a patient does not provide a vaccination card, can I still see them in person, and how should I document this?
+REVISED 9/1/22!
+13. If a patient does not provide a vaccination card, can I still see them in person, how should I document this, and what policies should I follow?

 14. What cleaning protocols and rules regarding masks does the Board recommend?